SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Explore the entire floor and pick up any items on the ground until 20F.<br/>Dead ends and hallways have patterns, so make an effort to recognize them.<br/>Fewer steps means you deplete less fullness, and won't step on as many traps.<br/>There's no need to check hallways, so if you think there aren't any unvisited<br/>rooms left, go ahead and descend to the next floor.

-The first big challenge to overcome is the lack of food early on.<br/>If you're lucky enough to find riceballs on the ground, start checking for traps<br/>so that a Flood Trap or Spoil Trap doesn't turn them into Spoiled Riceballs.<br/>Insert riceballs into Storage, Degrade, or Grass pots to keep them safe.
+The first big challenge to overcome is the lack of food early on.<br/>If you're lucky enough to find onigiri on the ground, start checking for traps<br/>so that a Flood Trap or Spoil Trap doesn't turn them into Spoiled Onigiri.<br/>Insert onigiri into Storage, Degrade, or Grass pots to keep them safe.

 Shiren's level has a large impact on max HP and attack power early on.<br/>When in doubt, go with "floor number + 2" before descending.<br/>(Example: 3F = Lv5 Shiren before proceeding to 4F)